MavrikM/Telemetry-Scanner/README.md

     - Open a second terminal, input `python ./cloud_api_mqtt.py`
     - The terminal should populate and say "Connected with result code Success"
     - Reopen [localhost](http://localhost:18083/)
-    - You should now see an emqx dashboard login page
-    - Login
-        - Username: admin
-        - Password: public
     - You should now be able to receive data from the drone

 ## Testing Without a Drone